-VIOLATIONS OF THE MAGNUSON-MOSS WARRANTY ACT,
+VIOLATIONS OF THE MAGNUSON-MOSS WARRANTY ACT, 15 U.S.C. §§ 2301 ET SEQ.
+(By the Nationwide Class) 99.
+Plaintiff realleges and incorporates the allegations elsewhere in the

-15 U.S.C. §§ 2301 ET SEQ.
+26 Complaint as if fully set forth here.

-20 104.
-Plaintiff realleges and incorporates the allegations elsewhere in the Complaint 21 as if fully set forth herein.
+7 100.
+Equate is a consumer product within the meaning of 15 U.S.C. § 2301(1).

-105. Equate is a consumer product within the meaning of 15 U.S.C. § 2301(1).
+101. Plaintiff and the class members are consumers within the meaning of 15

-23 106.
-Plaintiff and the class members are consumers within the meaning of 15 U.S.C.
-24 § 2301(3).
+U.S.C. § 2301(3).

-25 107.
-Defendant Wal-Mart is a supplier and warrantor as defined in 15 U.S.C. §§ 26 2301(4) & (5).
+102. Defendant Wal-Mart is a supplier and warrantor as defined is 15 U.S. C. §§ 2301(4) & (5).

-27 108.
-The Magnuson-Moss Warranty Act permits a consumer to recover damages 28 caused "by the failure of a supplier, warrantor, or service contractor to comply with any obligation under his [Act], or under a written warranty, implied warranty, or service contract."
-2 15 U.S.C. § 2310(d)(1).
+103. The Magnuson-Moss Warrant Act permits a consumer to recover damages caused "by the failure of a supplier, warrantor, or service contractor to comply with any obligation under his [Act], or under a written warranty, implied warranty, or service contract."
+15 U.S.C. § 2310(d)(1).

-109. Wal-Mart's claims that Equate provides "clinical strength," "high absorption," 3 and "3 times better absorption" is a "written warranty" within the meaning of the Act because 4 it is an "affirmation of fact or written promise made in connection with the sale of" the 5 product, "which relates to the nature of the material . . . and affirms or promises that such 6 7 material . . . is defect free or will meet a specified level of performance" 15 U.S.C. § 2301(6)(A).
-8
+104. Wal-Mart's claims that Equate provides "clinical strength," "high absorption," and "3 times better absorption" is a "written warranty" within the meaning of the Act because it is an "affirmation of fact or written promise made in connection with the sale of the product, "which relates to the nature of the material ... and affirms or promises that such material . . . is defect free or will meet a specified level of performance . . . ."
+15 U.S.C. § 2301(6)(A).

-110. As set forth herein, Equate does not provide "clinical strength," "high 9 10 absorption," or "3 times better absorption," as warranted.
+105. As set forth here, Equate does not provide "clinical strength," "high absorption," or "3 times better absorption," as warranted.

-111. Although Equate does not meet the "clinical strength"/"high absorption"/"3 11 times better absorption" specification, Wal-Mart has so far failed to refund Equate's 12 purchasers their money.
-13
+106. Although Equate does not meet the "clinical strength"/"high absorption"/"3 times better absorption" specification, Wal-Mart has so far failed to refund to Equate's purchasers their money.

-112. By reason of Wal-Mart's breach of these express written warranties, Wal-Mart 14 has violated the statutory rights due plaintiff and the class members pursuant to the 15 Magnuson-Moss Warranty Act, thereby damaging plaintiffs and the class members.
-15 16 U.S.C. §§ 2301 et seq.
-17
+107. By reason of Wal-Mart's breach of these express written warranties, Wal-Mart has violated the statutory rights due plaintiff and the class members under the Magnuson-Moss Warranty Act, thereby damaging plaintiffs and the class members.
+15 U.S.C. §§ 2301 et seq.

-113. Plaintiffs and the class were injured as a direct and proximate result of Wal-18 19 Mart's breach because: (a) they would not have purchased Equate on the same terms if they had known the true facts concerning its purported "better absorption"; (b) they paid a price 20 premium due to Wal-Mart's misleading representations that Equate provides increased 21 22 absorption, and (c) Equate does not perform as promised.
+108. Plaintiffs and the class were injured as a direct and proximate result of Wal-Mart's breach because: (a) they would not have purchased Equate on the same terms if they had known the true facts concerning its purported "better absorption"; (b) they paid a price premium due to Wal-Mart's misleading representations that Equate provides increased absorption, and (c) Equate does not perform as promised.